 - Saturday, went through the second house again and decided it was the one.
 I made an offer, negotiated, and was going to be a home owner.

 In 6 days, I went from wanting to rent, to buying a house.
 I was going to be a home owner and own an asset worth almost $300k.
-I was going to have 3 renters; I didn’t know the first thing about being a landlord or a home owner.
+I was going to have 3 renters.
+To be honest, I didn’t know the first thing about being a landlord or a home owner.
 I wasn’t even that handy!
-Well… a few positive things: I’d have 3 renters and would be bringing in a good amount of cash.
+The 3 renters was a positive thing: I’d be bringing in a good amount of cash.
 If something went wrong, I would have the funds to do something about it.
 Also, there is a wealth of knowledge out there in books and the internet.
 There is no time like the present to learn I told myself!

 This concludes part 1 of my house story.